Circle of fifths

-In music theory, the circle of fifths (sometimes also cycle of fifths) is a way of organizing pitches as a sequence of perfect fifths.
-Starting on a C, and using the standard system of tuning for Western music (12-tone equal temperament), the sequence is: C, G, D, A, E, B, F♯/G♭, C♯/D♭, G♯/A♭, D♯/E♭, A♯/B♭, F, and C. This order places the most closely related key signatures adjacent to one another.
+In music theory, the circle of fifths (sometimes also cycle of fifths) organizes the twelve pitch classes of the chromatic scale in a cycle of ascending perfect fifths.
+Since the cycle ascends in the opposite direction by perfect fourths, it is sometimes also called the circle of fourths.

+Starting on a C, the sequence is: C, G, D, A, E, B/C♭, F♯/G♭, C♯/D♭, A♭, E♭, B♭, F, and C. This order places the most closely related key signatures adjacent to one another.